2020 Florida State Seminoles football team

 The 2020 Florida State Seminoles football team represented Florida State University during the 2020 NCAA Division I FBS football season.
 The Seminoles played their home games at Doak Campbell Stadium in Tallahassee, Florida, and competed as members of the Atlantic Coast Conference.
 They were led by head coach Mike Norvell, in his first season.

 The Seminoles finished the season with a losing record for the third consecutive season for the first time since the 1974–1976 seasons and their worst record since 1975.

-Previous season

-Florida State finished the 2019 season 6–7, 4–4 in ACC play, to finish in fourth place in the Atlantic Division.
-The Seminoles appeared in the Sun Bowl, losing to Arizona State, to complete consecutive losing seasons for the first time since the 1975 and 1976 seasons.
-Willie Taggart was fired prior to the end of the season and Odell Haggins served as interim coach for the remaining games.